-The sodium-free DSR product is administered to the peritoneal cavity via a standard peritoneal catheter.
-The DSR product remains in the peritoneal cavity for a pre-determined time before the DSR product and the extracted sodium is removed using the same peritoneal catheter.
+The sodium-free DSR product is administered to the peritoneal cavity and remains in the peritoneal cavity for a pre-determined time before the DSR product and the extracted sodium is removed using the same peritoneal catheter.
+This process is repeated up to three times per week for up to four weeks, and based on our clinical results so far, is expected to deliver a clinical benefit lasting over one year.

-In the future we intend to replace the peritoneal catheter with our own proprietary subcutaneous port to improve treatment flexibility, reduce risk of infection and enhance patient convenience.
+We currently administer the DSR product using a standard peritoneal catheter to speed the clinical development, but in the future we intend to replace the peritoneal catheter with our own proprietary subcutaneous port to improve treatment flexibility, reduce risk of infection and enhance patient convenience.